filisko/testable-functions/README.md

 ## Why to use this package?

+Why to choose this package over a hundred other tools out there?

 Because we prefer simplicity over complicated mocking tools.
+We just have enough to achieve our purpose.

 This is a common example for other mocking tools: